A Denied Woodbury Workers Compensation Claim Can Be Extremely Stressful

 Experienced Workers Comp Attorneys in Woodbury, Minnesota

 If you believe you have a case to make for bad faith actions by your your employer or insurance company related to a worker’s compensation claim, or if you believe your workers’ compensation claim was wrongfully decreased, delayed, or denied, don’t hesitate to contact the experienced lawyers at Sand Law LLC.
-We can be reached online through our contact form or by calling 651-291-SAND.
+We can be reached online through our contact form or by calling 651-571-4125.
 Our experienced team will help you to get you the compensation you deserve while handling all the legal stress so you can focus on getting better!

 SAND LAW LLC